Welcome to Synthiam!

 Resolved Resolved by thetechguru!

-Connecting To Two V4 Ezb's
+Connecting To Two V4 Ezb'S

 Second question and problem: With both V4's in Client mode and the Green light blinking (the voice says she's attached to my network), I can only have one EZB powered up at a time and have a successful search of my router for a IP address.
-If both are powered up and attached to the network EZ Builder cant find an address.
+If both are powered up and attached to the network ARC cant find an address.
 Is this normal?
 I've watched the tutorial several times.

 ARC Pro